-Founded, owned and run entirely by the local Kichwa community of Sani Isla, The Lodges is a fine example of eco-tourism at its best.
-Profits are either reinvested in The Lodges or used to fund a number of additional projects that help the community manage the difficult balance between the impact of the modern world whilst maintaining the culture and traditions of their past.
-These include an education and scholarship programme, a women’s project that develops the production of fine handicrafts for sale at The Lodges and further afield, and a cacao project that helps the community collectively farm and prepare cacao for the production of chocolate.
+Founded, owned and run entirely by the local Kichwa community of Sani Isla, the lodge is a fine example of eco-tourism at its best.
+Profits are either reinvested in the lodge or used to fund a number of additional projects that help the community manage the difficult balance between the impact of the modern world while maintaining the culture and traditions of their past.
+These include an education and scholarship program, a women’s project that develops the production of fine handicrafts for sale at the lodge and further afield, and a cacao project that helps the community collectively farm and prepare cacao for the production of chocolate.

-The 37-metre observation tower offers a unique view over the rainforest canopy and affords a great vantage point from which to look out for the 570 or more species of birds that have been recorded at The Lodges including the magnificent Harpy eagle.
+The 37-meter observation tower offers a unique view over the rainforest canopy and affords a great vantage point from which to look out for the 570 or more species of birds that have been recorded at the lodge including the magnificent Harpy eagle.

 The extensive network of trails at Sani is explored with both a bi-lingual naturalist guide and a local indigenous guide, who are keen to share with visitors their extensive knowledge and respect for the jungle.
-From leisurely strolls to adventurous hikes, much will be learnt about the flora and fauna including the medicinal benefits of many plants of the rainforest.
+From leisurely strolls to adventurous hikes, much will be learned about the flora and fauna including the medicinal benefits of many plants found in the rainforest.

 Nighttime trails offer a different perspective by revealing the strange world of nocturnal animals and insects.
-Valuable also is the interaction with the members of the local Sani Isla community who enjoy sharing their culture and customs such as cuisine and traditional dance with visitors and demonstrating how The Lodges plays a vital part in helping maintain a sustainable economy.
+Valuable also is the interaction with the members of the local Sani Isla community who enjoy sharing their culture and customs such as cuisine and traditional dance with visitors and demonstrating how the lodge plays a vital part in helping maintain a sustainable economy.